MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/year-close-years-periods.md

 ---
 title: Close Fiscal Years and Accounting Periods
-description: Outlines the tasks to close a fiscal year or an accounting period, such as ensuring documents and journals are posted and verifying bank balances.
+description: 'Outlines the tasks to close a fiscal year or an accounting period, such as ensuring documents and journals are posted and verifying bank balances.'
 author: jswymer
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: year closing, close accounting period, close fiscal year, bank account detailed trial balance ms.search.form: 100 ms.date: 08/18/2022 ms.author: jswymer ms.openlocfilehash: a6b21fd03cbfebdefb102074e97121bf2187bf49
+ms.search.keywords: 'year closing, close accounting period, close fiscal year, bank account detailed trial balance' ms.search.form: 100 ms.date: 08/18/2022 ms.author: jswymer
-ms.sourcegitcommit: 8ad79e0ec6e625796af298f756a142624f514cf3
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 09/30/2022
-ms.locfileid: "9605944"
 ---
-# <a name="closing-years-and-periods"></a>Closing Years and Periods
+# Closing Years and Periods

 At the end of a fiscal year, there are a number of administrative tasks you must perform, such as making sure all documents and journals are posted, ensuring currency data are up to date, closing the books, and more.
 The actual tasks will depend your company.